abrahao-dev/abrahao-dev/README.md

 #

 ### Professional Summary
-I am a passionate and driven backend and mobile developer with a solid foundation in computer engineering.
-I excel in designing and implementing scalable backend solutions, consistently delivering high-quality results.
-My expertise lies in creating robust architectures that enhance performance and reliability, and I am committed to continuous learning and innovation in the field.
+I'm an iOS developer passionate about creating apps that deliver high performance and an excellent user experience.
+With experience in Swift, UIKit, MVVM and integration with APIs, I always seek to adopt the best practices and methodologies to develop robust and scalable solutions.
+My goal is to contribute to the development of products that stand out not only for their design, but also for their functionality and performance.

 #

-### Current Focus
+### Focus:
-- 🚀 Developing scalable backend solutions
-- 🗄️ Designing efficient database structures
-- 🔒 Implementing secure authentication systems
-- 🌐 Exploring cloud technologies and serverless architectures
+🚀 Scalable, high-performance iOS app development
+🧩 MVVM, Clean Architecture and modularization architectures for greater flexibility 🔒 Implementation of secure authentication and integration with RESTful and GraphQL APIs 📱 Performance optimization, state management and automated testing

 #